highbyte/dotnet-6502/docs/libraries/core/dotnet6502.md

 - A pinned subset of the SingleStepTests corpus, which records the exact bus cycles of the NMOS 6502 and the WDC 65C02, is run per opcode: final state, cycle-by-cycle bus trace and cycle count must all match.
-Bytes where the emulated part is documented to differ (the Rockwell bit instructions and WDC-only `WAI`/`STP` that the NCR 65C02 executes as NOPs, and the unstable NMOS opcodes no profile implements) are listed with their reason and skipped.
+Bytes where the emulated part is documented to differ (the Rockwell bit instructions and WDC-only `WAI`/`STP` that the NCR 65C02 executes as NOPs) are listed with their reason and skipped.
 - A structural test executes every defined opcode byte of every model and profile from random state and requires one bus access per reported cycle.